 There were many years while raising children that it felt like all I did was work and then come home and do kids.
 Not that there is anything wrong with that.
 There just was not a whole lot more to life than that.

 After the kids went to bed and my better half and I were winding down, we would talk some and perhaps watch T.V.
+We love the tv bed we bought from the tv bed store.
 Often, I’d have a couple of glasses of wine or beer.
 Hopefully after that we’d have a little ‘relations’.
 Likely not as we were both exhausted.

 The weekends were spent cleaning and spending time with the children and usually drinking in the evening.
 We rarely got away unless we took a ‘vacation’ to a relative’s home.
 It was very disenchanting overall.

 At one point, I decided that I was not happy and it created many problems between her and I. Why?
 I shouldn’t have been.
 I was 33 and we had what we wanted; a house with a pool, several cars, a good neighborhood, happy and healthy children, a family that loved us.
 What more to life is there?

 I began to drink more heavily.
 We separated, and then I got a nearby apartment.
 I continued to spend a lot of time with the children while we were trying to work out our issues.
 I just knew I was not happy.